ksanjeetsinha/SHIVGAMI/README.md

 # 1. Gathering of Linux computational units

 	Collecting information for those computational units which are having Linux Operating Systems(OS).
-	User can collect all types of Linux Machines like Normal PCs, High-config PCs and Servers.
+	User can collect all types of Linux Machines like Normal PCs, High-end PCs and Servers.
-	We have not tested SHIVGAMI on laptops, but user can include, if the laptop is in the connected network.
+	We have not tested SHIVGAMI on laptops, but user can include, if the laptop is accessible via Secure Shell (SSH) connection
-	We have tested SHIVGAMI on Ubuntu and CentOS.
+	We have tested SHIVGAMI on Ubuntu and CentOS systems.

 # 2. Preparation